chasemccoy/catalog/notes/code/css-recipes.md

 ## Responsive tiled layout with CSS Grid and no media queries

 This is great for making grid layouts of even-sized tiles where each tile never gets narrower than the specified min-width.
+But this *does not* work if you want to have items of varying widths.
 Stolen from [this tweet by @thekitze](https://twitter.com/thekitze/status/1131821007629692929).

 ```js
 const autoGrid = (minColumnWidth = 250, gap = 0) => css`